cokelaer/bioservices/bioservices/doc/source/applications.rst

 This section shows how to use BioServices as an intermediate tool that fetch data to be used by third-party software/application.

-The external applications used in this section are not part of BioServices therefore we do provide instructions for the installation.
+The external applications used in this section are not part of BioServices therefore we do not provide instructions for the installation.
 Reader should refer to the application web site instead (URLs are provided here below).
 However, we indicate the way we installed them.